 Getting a bank account

-When you want to get a new bank account, there are a number of things you need to think about.
+If you want to get a new bank account, there are some things you need to find out:

 - the main types of bank accounts, and what they are used for